CorbinFoucart/corbinfoucart.github.io/README.md

 # Personal website

-I write it in markdown then use pandoc to generate the HTML.
+I manage the html and css myself.

 TODO:
 - [x] bio / description
-- [ ] notes pages, let's democratize knowledge
+- [x] add notes pages, let's democratize some knowledge
 - [ ] hey, how about some CSS?
+- [ ] expanatory notes
+- [ ] cooking?